cdl-saarland/MemInstrument/README.md

   * `-DCMAKE_INSTALL_PREFIX=</path/to/install/directory>` to specify an installation directory for llvm

 When the build files are generated, use your build system to build the project (e.g. by typing `ninja`).
 This might take a while.

+Note that an LLVM debug build currently requires around 60GB of memory.

 ### 4. Build Targets